 Temporary food service

-A market usually held outdoors, where farmers sell fresh produce direct to the public, cannot last longer than 14 consecutive days.
-The menu of a seasonal/farmers market will be approved based upon review of the establishment and its operations.
+Any market-style sales event (especially those usually held outdoors) where farmers sell fresh produce direct to the public cannot last longer than 14 consecutive days.
+The proposed menu of any seasonal/farmers market must be approved by the Village based upon review of the establishment and its operations.
 All participants must operate in compliance with the Glenview Retail Food Service Code and all applicable Illinois Department of Public Health rules and regulations.
 Failure to follow the rules set forth may result in removal from participation and/or alternate enforcement action.
 Call (847) 904-4320 for more information.

 The Village considers buildings to be vacant if they remain boarded or in a state of deterioration for more than six months and/or no longer have a current property listing contract.
-As such, they are detrimental to public health and safety, contribute to the decrease in value of surrounding properties, precipitate disinvestment by neighboring owners, provide a location for criminal activity and undermine the aesthetic character of the neighborhood and the Village.
+As such, vacant properties are detrimental to public health and safety, contribute to the decrease in value of surrounding properties, precipitate disinvestment by neighboring owners, provide a potential location for criminal activity, and undermine the aesthetic character of the neighborhood and the Village.